 Naomi Seibt is a 19-year-old YouTuber and anti-climate activist from Germany.
-She was recently hired as the face of a campaign by the Heartland Institute, a Chicago-based "conservative and libertarian think tank" that influences the Trump administration, as per WaPo.
+She was recently hired as the face of a campaign by the Heartland Institute, a Chicago-based "" that influences the Trump administration, as per WaPo.
 She has made several public speeches detailing her core belief on the climate crisis: that it's not as bad as people like Greta Thunberg made it out to be.

 Where Did Naomi Seibt Come From?